 What separates software consultancy from engineering?
-Breadth of visionJuly 13, 2015 software consultancy software engineering
+Breadth of visionJuly 13, 2015 in Engineering philosophy

 You might think that making great software products automatically makes you eligible to be a software consultant.
 Well, as I discovered, there’s a significant difference in mindset between being a good software developer and a good consultant.